RA-4 Filtrations for Meopta filters

 | ORiginal WOlfen NC 500 (shot indoor under too warm of a light) | 0 | 90 | 100 |

-Other papers (Probably either Fujicolor Crystal Archive Supreme, maybe DP II)
+Other papers (Probably either Fujicolor Crystal Archive Supreme, maybe or DP II)

 These are from old disorganized notes for last year.